Part II, chapter 9: Reinstatement

 Note:

 In accordance with PSER, subsection 10(2), the reinstatement priority entitlement allows for an indeterminate appointment or deployment to a position.
 In situations where a surplus or lay-off person with a priority entitlement with salary protection is reinstated to their original level, an appointment or a deployment may be used.
 The PSC’s preference is that persons with a priority entitlement be appointed, rather than deployed, since appointments require priority clearance through the Priority Information Management System (PIMS).
 This ensures that a person’s priority entitlement information and PIMS statistical data are correct.
-See Frequently Asked Question #6 for further information.
+See question 8 in the Frequently Asked Questions: Guide on Priority Entitlements for further information.

 9.7 Refusal of appointment

-If the employee refuses to be actively marketed or to pursue serious opportunities or refuses a job offer for other than good and sufficient reason, the PSC may cancel the priority entitlement.
+If the employee refuses to be actively marketed or to pursue serious positions or declines a position without good and sufficient reason, the PSC may end the priority entitlement.

-The responsibility for registering the reinstatement priority entitlement in PIMS rests with the organization that appointed the person with a priority entitlement to the lower level position.
+The responsibility for activating the reinstatement priority entitlement in PIMS rests with the organization that appointed, deployed or converted the person with a priority entitlement to the lower-level position

-9.9 Documents required by Public Service Commission to support registration
+9.9 Documents required by Public Service Commission to support activation

 Note 1: